siraat-ai-academy/siraat-ai-academy.github.io/README.md

 ---

-🧭 **Why "Siraat صراط"?**
+🧭 **Why "Siraat"?**
-"Siraat صراط" is an Arabic and Urdu word for path, journey, and responsibility.
+"Siraat" is an Arabic and Urdu word for path, journey, and responsibility.
 It evokes light, ethics, and direction — just like AI should.

 Our work is not about chasing trends.
 It’s about **creating trustworthy, usable knowledge** for people who need it most.
 Whether you're preparing for certifications or trying to land your first job in tech, Siraat صراط is designed to walk with you — step by step.